 Nicholes Family Lawyers have expertise advising and representing parties in matters involving one parent seeking to relocate from Australia to another country with a child or children.
 We can also provide assistance in cases where children have been abducted from Australia or brought to Australia following an abduction.

-The law regarding relocation of children is complex, and the outcome of any dispute regarding relocation will largely depend on each family’s own set of unique facts.
+The law regarding relocation of children is complex, and the outcome of any dispute regarding relocation will largely depend on each family’s own set of unique circumstances.
 If one parent wishes to relocate to another city, state or country and this will interfere with the arrangements in place for the children to live with or spend time with the other parent, the consent of the other parent is required.
 If the other parent does not consent, and attempts to negotiate or mediate fail, an Application to the Federal Circuit and Family Court of Australia may be necessary.
 There is often no easy answer to relocation disputes and specialist legal advice is recommended.
-As in all parenting disputes, the Federal Circuit and Family Court of Australia will make Orders regarding any possible relocation that are considered to be in the best interests of the children.
+As in all parenting disputes, the Federal Circuit and Family Court of Australia will make Orders regarding any possible relocation that is considered to be in the best interests of the children.

-At Nicholes Family Lawyers, our lawyers are experienced in representing clients who are seeking to relocate with their children as well as experience representing clients who oppose relocation.
+At Nicholes Family Lawyers, we are experienced in representing clients seeking to relocate with their children as well as clients seeking to oppose relocation.
 We always attempt to resolve relocation disputes without resorting to litigation.
-However, we are experienced in all aspects of representing clients in Court if necessary.
+If litigation is required, our highly skilled lawyers can represent clients in Court.

 Hague Convention Matters

-One area that sets Nicholes Family Lawyers apart from other family law firms is their focus, skills and expertise in Hague Convention matters.
+One area that sets Nicholes Family Lawyers apart from other family law firms is our focus, skills and expertise in Hague Convention matters.

 The Hague Convention is an international treaty to which Australia is a party that seeks to protect children from international abduction and retention across international borders.
-The Convention provides a mechanism for seeking the return of children who have been abducted either from Australia, or to Australia from another country (if that county is also party to the Hague Convention).
+The Hague Convention provides a mechanism for seeking the return of children who have been abducted either from Australia, or to Australia from another country (if that county is also party to the Hague Convention).